 The Pythian Games were organized in his honor, which included musical competitions as well as sports competitions.

 Inside the temple was the oracle of Apollo.
 A priestess, the Pythia, in a state of trance, answered the questions that were posed to her; it was believed that it was Apollo himself who inspired her.
 The responses were, however, characterized by an obscure language and needed to be interpreted; the god manifested his thoughts only indirectly, and for this reason, he was also referred to with the epithet of Lossìa (from the Greek loxòs “oblique”).

 Most of the responses we know of concern issues relating to purifications and atonements, but the oracle was addressed—on the part of communities or individual citizens—also for any other problem of certain importance: for example during wars, or at the time of the approval of important state decrees, or at the time of the foundation of new colonies.

 We know that oriental sovereigns such as Gyges and Croesus also had relations with the sanctuary.
 This meant that it acquired, especially in the Archaic Age, a role of primary importance also from a political point of view.

 Main qualities Apollo has in common with the sign of Leo

 Those born under this sign cannot sit idle, they are generous and willing.

 The Sun is your cosmic body, this vigorous and shining star radiates towards you to such an extent that it is impossible not to notice.
 You always look neat and when you get ready for a special evening, it is impossible for anyone to take their eyes off you, you exude an irresistible charm.
-You are affectionate and generous, but when you need to be, authoritarian and inflexible.
+You are affectionate and generous, but authoritarian and inflexible when you need to be.

 Pride and ambition make you determined but not without emotions.
 It often happens that inflexibility and rigor give way to understanding and solidarity.
 You have a sunny soul!
 Proud, full of energy, and always in excellent company, your aspiration is only this: that your daily life is not ordinary.